 SCHOOL BUS DRIVING AND PERSONNEL NOTES

-The ROCORI School District does not have its own bus fleet.
+As I have noted, the ROCORI School District does not have its own bus fleet.
 Since the beginning of the district, there have been two transportation contractors as part of the system.
 Richmond Bus Service, in the Feldhege family, has served the district from the start!
 Voigt Bus Company purchased the service area that previously belonged to Rockville Bus.
-Voigts have been with us for more than a decade!
+Voigt’s have been with us for about a decade!

 Bus drivers are directly employed by our two contractors.
 Richmond and Voigt Bus are responsible for all parts of the hiring process, to ensure that drivers meet all requirements, and scheduling of the time and services for drivers.

-Given the turn-around in the economy, there is currently a very “tight” market for bus drivers.
-Both Voigt and Richmond Bus are in need of people willing to drive bus on a regular basis, substitute drivers who can fill in in the absence of regular drivers, and individuals who may be willing to drive for events or activities.
+Given some of the turn-around in the economy, there is currently a very “tight” market for bus drivers.
+Both Voigt and Richmond Bus are in need of candidates to drive bus on a regular basis, substitute drivers who can fill in in the absence of regular drivers, and individuals who may be willing to drive for events or activities.

 Employment, for both contractors, begins by securing and completing an employment application.
 They are available at the bus companies in Richmond or St. Augusta.
 Once the application is complete, the bus companies will help walk candidates through the appropriate steps and certifications.